Chabbylupuuta/Dynamic-sign-in-and-login-web-page-/README.md

 # Dynamic-sign-in-and-login-web-page-
-I've created a dynamic sign-in and login web page with interactive buttons and sound effects that play when switching between these pages.
+I've created a dynamic sign-in and login web page with interactive buttons and sound effects that play when switching between these pages.The web page features a user-friendly design, offering both sign-up and login functionalities.
+The buttons seamlessly transition between these two forms, providing a dynamic and engaging user experience.
+Additionally, the project incorporates sound effects to enhance the visual transitions.
+This project serves as a creative and interactive solution for user authentication, making it engaging and enjoyable for visitors